kiryk/microsite/README.md

 ## Usage

+For `microsite` sections are directories and articles are files, both of these are meant to be accessed directly or through FTP.

 ### Sections

 To add a new section to the website, create a folder in the server's main directory.